-\paragraph{Inconsistency} Lexical consistency is defined as a repeated term keeping the same translation throughout the whole document \cite{a7}, also known as lexical cohesion. \citet{a8} finds whether lexical consistency should be encouraged depends on parts-of-speech: the consistent translation of nouns proves beneficial while encouraging the consistency of verbs would be undesirable.
-We focus on the most common cases in repetition: reiteration of named entities (underline in Figure \ref{consistency}).

-We also consider another subcategory of consistency: grammatical consistency.
-Typical grammatical consistency includes tense consistency and gender consistency.
-Tense consistency means the tense should be \textit{compatible}(rather than keeping exactly the same tense) with the context (bold in Figure \ref{consistency}).
-Tense inconsistency is conspicuous when the source language is an isolating language (e.g. Chinese) and the target language is synthetic language (e.g. English).
-Similarly, gender consistency means the same entity maintains a consistent grammatical gender.
-It is worth noting that the analysis and the metric proposed in this study can be applied to a wider range of language pairs by extending the definition of grammatical consistency.
+\paragraph{Inconsistency.} We consider two kinds of consistency in translation: lexical and grammatical.
+Lexical consistency is defined as a repetitive term that keeps the same translation throughout the whole document~\cite{carpuat-simard-2012-trouble}.
+Inconsistent translation of named entities can significantly impact translation output, although \BLEU\ may not be adversely affected~\citep{agrawal2012using, hermjakob-etal-2008-name}.
+Therefore, in the design of \BlonD, we also focus on the reiteration of named entities (e.g., \Qiao{Qiao} in \Cref{fig:example}).
+On the other hand, typical examples of grammatical consistency are tense and gender consistency.
+Tense consistency refers to the tense being \emph{compatible} with the context, rather than being exactly the same across the whole document.
+Tense inconsistency can arise when the source language is an isolating language and does not mark tense explicitly, e.g., in Chinese, and the target language is a synthetic language, e.g., English (\Verb{teal} in \Cref{fig:example}), where tense is marked explicitly.
+In the same spirit, the same entity should maintain a consistent grammatical gender. \footnote{It is worth noting that the metric proposed in this study can be applied to a wider range of language pairs by extending the definition of grammatical consistency.}\looseness=-1